Lindsay Corporation - Consensus Indicates Potential 24.3% Upside - DirectorsTalk Interviews

-Lindsay Corporation with ticker code (LNN) have now 2 analysts covering the stock.
-The analyst consensus points to a rating of ‘Hold’.
-The range between the high target price and low target price is between 196 and 178 with a mean TP of 187.
-Now with the previous closing price of 150.49 this would indicate that there is a potential upside of 24.3%.
-The 50 day moving average now sits at 156.13 and the 200 moving average now moves to 151.69.
-The company has a market capitalisation of $1,673m.
+Lindsay Corporation found using ticker (LNN) now have 2 analysts covering the stock with the consensus suggesting a rating of ‘Hold’.
+The target price ranges between 196 and 178 with the average target price sitting at 187.
+Given that the stocks previous close was at 150.47 this now indicates there is a potential upside of 24.3%.
+There is a 50 day moving average of 154.56 while the 200 day moving average is 152.47.
+The market capitalisation for the company is $1,647m.
 Find out more information at: https://www.lindsay.com

 You can now share this on Stocktwits, just click the logo below and add the ticker in the text to be seen.